Time to get on the bus. The omnibus.

 - Several national omnibus survey companies commit to running a survey every day or every other day.

 - Some run surveys twice a week or once a week.

 - Other firms run surveys as needed based on volume.

 The best omnibus survey companies will run your survey on your behalf quickly.
 Your fieldwork can be worked into the daily runs or run off-cycle, if necessary.

-Although there are many advantages to working with an omnibus survey company, there are five that emerge to the top of the list.
+Although there are many advantages to working with an omnibus survey company, there are five that emerge at the top of the list: